 The Health Centre is located on the ground floor of Whitefield next to Crescent House (Glyndowr) in the beautiful setting of Park Crescent.
-We have two 2-bedded rooms with ensuite facilities.
-These are light, airy rooms should the need arise to be an inpatient.
+We have light, airy rooms should the need arise to be an inpatient.
 We will look after unwell or injured dayboys until their parents/carers are able to collect them.

-The Health Centre (HC) is staffed by the Senior Nurse Helen Morris, her deputy Carrie Berry and three Health Care Assistants, Alison Scarlett, Sarah Fuller and Lynn Fisher.
+The Health Centre is staffed by the Senior Nurse Helen Morris, her deputy Carrie Berry and three Health Care Assistants.
 They all have a wealth of experience and provide a professional and caring environment for the boys.

 Outside of opening hours one of the team will be on call to answer any queries regarding the boarders.
-Should a boy be unwell out of these hours then a member of the HC staff will remain in the Health Centre to take care of the boy.
+Should a boy be unwell out of these hours then a member of the Health Centre team will remain in the Health Centre to take care of the boy.

-During Michaelmas term the HC staff are fully involved with covering rugby training sessions and match day cover alongside a doctor from Oxsport who has an interest in sports injury management.
+During winter terms the Health Centre staff are fully involved with covering sport training sessions and match day cover alongside a suitably qualified doctor or paramedic.

 We need to be kept informed of any new medical issues or any changes to current treatment or medication.
 This allows us to maintain up to date health records and enables us to take an active interest in the boys' health.